ftrader/bitcoinfork-collaborative-spec/design.md

 this should be looked at carefully.
 With MVF-BU it should be highly unlikely to happen.

-Design element | Software requirement
+Design element(s) | Software requirement
 --- | ---
 MVHF-BU-DES-WABU-1 | MVHF-BU-SW-REQ-10-1
+MVHF-BU-DES-IDME-1,MVHF-BU-DES-IDME-2,MVHF-BU-DES-IDME-3,MVHF-BU-DES-IDME-4 | MVHF-BU-SW-REQ-11-1
+MVHF-BU-DES-IDME-5 | MVHF-BU-SW-REQ-11-2

 ---